-However, Creighton will continue to address and remedy any systemic issues, variables that may have contributed to alleged violation(s), and any ongoing effects of the alleged Sexual Harassment and/or retaliation.
-The student who withdraws or leaves while the process is pending may not return to Creighton.
-Such exclusion applies to all Creighton University campuses.
-A hold will be placed on their ability to be readmitted.
-They may also be barred from University property and/or events.
+However, Creighton will continue to address and remedy any systemic issues or variables that may have contributed to alleged violation(s), and any ongoing effects of the alleged Sexual Harassment and/or retaliation.

+The student Respondent who permanently withdraws or leaves while the process is pending cannot return to Creighton University, and a hold will be placed on their ability to be readmitted.
+A student Respondent who permanently withdraws can be barred from University property and/or events, and such exclusion applies to all Creighton University campuses.

-If the student Respondent only withdraws or takes a leave for a specified period of time (e.g. one semester or term), the resolution process may continue remotely, and that student is not permitted to return to Creighton unless and until all sanctions have been satisfied.
+If the student Respondent temporarily withdraws or takes a leave for a specified period of time (e.g. one semester or term), the resolution process may continue remotely, and that student is not permitted to return to Creighton until all sanctions have been satisfied.

-During the resolution process, the University may put a hold on a responding student's transcript or place a notation on a responding student's transcript that a disciplinary matter is pending.
+During the resolution process, the University may put a hold on a student Respondent's transcript and/or place a notation on the student Respondent's transcript that a disciplinary matter is pending.
+When a student Respondent permanently withdraws while the process is pending, the University will enter a transcript notation that the student withdrew while a disciplinary matter was pending.